shoorik/desktop-switcher/readme.txt

 changelog:
+01/30/10:	added about page to show current version number
-01/22/10:	fixed bug which made desktopswitcher stop windows from shutting down 01/12/10:	fixed not making wallpaper tile when picture style was manually changed in system properties 11/14/09:	fixed memory leak in autoparse that prevented computer from shutting down
+			fixed issue where picture selection would be wrong when using multiple monitors wallpaper now position themselves correctly when monitors are offset from each other vertically(dual wallpapers may have issues still with lining up) changed screen detection to show the correct screens added new way of seeing which screens are which on the system 01/22/10:	fixed bug which made desktopswitcher stop windows from shutting down 01/12/10:	fixed not making wallpaper tile when picture style was manually changed in system properties 11/14/09:	fixed memory leak in autoparse that prevented computer from shutting down